Only Old Men Are Going to Battle is a 1973 film from the Soviet Union, shot in Ukraine.

 It was directed by Leonid Bykov, who also stars as Captain "Maestro" Titarenko, the leader of a Red Army squadron of fighter planes doing battle against the Germans in Ukraine in 1943.
 His motley crew includes Sergei Skvortzov, his second-in-command who is suffering from battle stress, and newbie arrivals to the squadron Vitya "Darkie" Shchedronov (named for a song he sings about a dusky Moldovan woman), "Romeo" Sagdullayev (pretty-boy handsome, charms the ladies), and "Grasshopper" Aleksandrov, a serious young man who lied about his age to get into flight school, but still likes to catch grasshoppers.
 Capt.
 Titarenko is a devoted fan of music, and his squadron moonlights as a band of musicians when they aren't fighting Germans.

-The phrase "old man" in Russian has the colloquial meaning of "experienced person", and in this case refers to the veteran pilots, who call themselves this to distinguish themselves from the newly arrived flight school graduates.
+The phrase (or rather word) "old man" in Russian has the colloquial meaning of "experienced person", and in this case refers to the veteran pilots, who call themselves this to distinguish themselves from the newly arrived flight school graduates.

 - Amazon Brigade: A bomber squadron that is piloted excusively by women, and is based near Titarenko's 2nd squadron.
 Romeo falls in love with Masha, a pretty bomber pilot.

 - Anguished Declaration of Love: Romeo is nervous enough that he has to gasp out "I love you, Masha" in his native language of Uzbek before telling her again in Russian.

 - Bittersweet Ending: Many key characters are killed during one dogfight or another.
 Capt.
 Titarenko actually survives.
 Also, the film ends on a hopeful note, as the Germans have been nearly pushed out of Soviet territory.
 Skvortzov regains his youthful vigor... only to get shot down during the next battle.
 Romeo lands his damaged fighter but dying from injuries.
 As Titarenko is preparing to deliver the news to Romeo's Love Interest Masha, he receives news that Masha's bomber was shot down as well.

 - Deliberately Monochrome: The film was shot in black and white.
 A colorized version was released in 2009.